cameronlee101/CATT-ECommerce/README.md

 ## How to Run Locally

-- Install Node.js at https://nodejs.org/en
+- Ensure docker is installed on your system https://docs.docker.com/engine/install/
 - Create a PayPal Developer account and create a new REST API app at https://developer.paypal.com/home
 - Create a Google OAuth2.0 Client ID, instructions at https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow
   - In the Authorized JavaScript origins section, add `http://localhost:3000` as one of the URIs
-- Ensure PostgreSQL is installed at https://www.postgresql.org/download/
-  - The user `postgres` should have the password `root`, and the database should run on port `5432`

-### Running the frontend
+### Frontend environment variables

-1. cd into `./frontend`
+1. From the root of the project, cd into `./frontend`
-2. run `npm install`
-3. create a new environment variable file called `.local.env`, which should contain the following variables:
+2. Create a new environment variable file called `.local.env`, which should contain the following variables:

 ```
 GOOGLE_CLIENT_ID='your Google client ID'